-So anyway… a new idea this week… I am going start drawing the buildings of the exciting north western Sydney suburbs that I live in and at the same time share tips as I come across various issues.
+So anyway… a new idea this week… I am going to start drawing the buildings of the exciting north western Sydney suburbs that I live in and at the same time share tips as I come across various issues.
 They will be fairly random and conversational… but I hope that if I do it regularly it will develop into a real series and motivate me to become a little more systematic.
 I am very keen to have you ask questions that I can answer the next time I am out sketching.
-Lets start a dialogue about what you kind hard….

 Todays tip: I like to draw the roofscape first!

 Getting roof angles right can be tricky so I like to draw them first and look at them as shapes as much as possible.
 I might apply some basic perspective (more of this on the next post!) but just try to draw what I see.
 I then project the walls down from that…

 (and yes, I was sketching in my car – in a parked position of course!)

 Now I am sure I have not explained that fully… so fire away with questions and I will expand on it with my next post!